soyeonjourney/Document-Management-System/README.md

 4. Run scripts in `/utils/` to get required data, and connect with your database.

-   - `/spider/cvpr2csv_withoutdate.py` : cvpr data, and you can get iccv/wacv in the same way
+   - `/spider/cvpr2csv_withoutdate.py` : CVPR data, and you can get ICCV / WACV in the same way
    - `/fake-users/fake-users.py` : generate some lorem ipsum users
    - `/wordcloud/wc_for_year.py` :  generate word cloud images

+   You can skip this step and use the backup data we provided in `./static/data/` (may be out of date)

+   And don't forget to import data to the corresponding database, you can easily identify them by databases' names

 5. Run server :